 REAL ID-COMPLIANT LICENSES & PHOTO IDENTIFICATION CARDS

-As you may know – perhaps you’ve seen customers present new forms of ID issued by other states recently or because you’ve seen information about PennDOT’s introduction of REAL ID licenses – beginning on Friday, March 1, 2019, PennDOT began issuing driver's licenses and photo identification cards compliant with federal REAL ID standards.
+As you may know – perhaps you’ve seen customers present new forms of ID issued by other states recently or because you’ve seen information about PennDOT’s introduction of REAL ID licenses – as of Friday, March 1, 2019, PennDOT began issuing driver's licenses and photo identification cards compliant with federal REAL ID standards.

 As a licensee, you’re going to see more and more REAL ID licenses as Pennsylvania and other states introduce them.